ant981228/fast-debate-paste/README.md

 If you need to change the target window at any time:

-1. Press `Ctrl+Shift+W`.
+1. Press the change target window hotkey (default: `Ctrl+Shift+W`).
 2. Select the new target window from the popup dialog.
 3. Click OK.

+### Using the Help Function

+To access the built-in help:

+1. Press the help hotkey (default: `Ctrl+Shift+H`).
+2. A dialogue will appear with information about current hotkeys, rebinding instructions, current settings, and function explanations.

-## Text Processing
+## Omissions

-The program includes a text processing feature with improved reliability:
+The program will attempt to catch and reformat elements you intend to indicate are omitted:
 - If the copied text matches the pattern "WORD NUMBER" or "ABBREVIATED_WORD.
 NUMBER" (e.g., "Figure 2.1", "Fig. 2.1", or "Table 3.2.1"), it will be transformed to "[WORD NUMBER OMITTED]" or "[ABBREVIATED_WORD.
 NUMBER OMITTED]" in all caps.
+- If the copied text is a standalone number (e.g., "3.1" or "2.43.45"), it will be transformed to "[EQUATION X OMITTED]" where X is the original number.
-- The text processing is case-insensitive, so "figure 2.1" and "FIGURE 2.1" will both be processed.
+- The text processing is case-insensitive.
-- If the text doesn't match this pattern, it will be pasted as-is.
+- If the text doesn't match these patterns, it will be pasted as-is.
-- The program includes a retry mechanism that attempts to process the text multiple times if necessary, improving the consistency of the regex matching.

 ## Error Handling

-- If you try to use `Ctrl+Shift+C` without selecting a target window, you'll be prompted to select one.
+- If you try to use the copy-paste hotkey without selecting a target window, you'll be prompted to select one.
 - If the target window is no longer available when you try to paste, you'll be notified and asked to select a new target window.
 - If the program fails to copy text to the clipboard, you'll receive an error message and be asked to try again.

 ## Troubleshooting

 - If hotkeys don't work, check for conflicts with other applications.
+- If hotkeys are not working as expected, check the Hotkeys.ini file to ensure it's correctly configured.
+- For issues with the F10 action, verify the `ApplyF10ToProcessedText` setting in the Hotkeys.ini file.
 - If text isn't being processed as expected, the program will make multiple attempts to process it.
 In rare cases where processing still fails, the original text will be pasted unchanged.
 - If you consistently experience issues with text processing, try selecting the text again and re-copying, as this can sometimes resolve clipboard-related issues.
 - Ensure Zutilo is configured correctly and that Zotero is set up to use the correct output format in the `Config Editor`.